Frequently Asked Questions

 Mindfulness and compassion are multidimensional qualities of the human heart, and therefore are too complex to fit into a meme.
 Since studying mindfulness is a lifelong process, our studio will be here for you for the long term.
 This work is worthy of commitment and investment on the part of students and on the part of teachers.

 We will not help you to “get your zen on” or give you “enlightenment.”
 These words are now being used in pop culture as buzzwords.
-The original meanings for ‘zen’ and ‘enlightenment’ have their origins in Buddhist lineages.
+The words ‘zen’ and ‘enlightenment’ entered popular usage because they have actual meanings within Buddhist lineages.
 We are not a Buddhist center.
 We deeply respect our Buddhist colleagues and therefore we will not appropriate, muddy, or misuse Buddhist terms for the sake of marketing.

 What about the religious roots of meditation practices?